To get your GED diploma, you need to pass 4 GED subject tests. These subjects include Social Studies, Science, Language Arts, and Math.

 Free GED Testing

-Four states offer the GED or HiSET exam at no charge: West Virginia, New York, Maine, and Connecticut, and an increasing number of states offer free testing to first-time testers.
+Five states offer the GED or HiSET exam at no charge: West Virginia, New York, Maine, Illinois, and Connecticut, and an increasing number of states offer free testing to first-time testers.

-- in Maine, you must take the HiSET (High School Equivalency Test)
+• In Maine, HiSET (High School Equivalency Test) testing is free,

-- in West Virginia, you must take the HiSET (High School Equivalency Test)
+• In West Virginia, HiSET (High School Equivalency Test) testing is free,

 Two states and DC are partly subsidizing GED testing:

-- in Maryland, the GED exam will set you back $45 for all four subject area tests, or $11,25 per subject
+• In Maryland, the GED exam will set you back $45 for all four subject area tests, or $11,25 per subject, but only for 1st-time testers.
+Others pay $36 per subtest,

-Prep classes are offered on this website online and at numerous technical colleges, community education centers, libraries, churches, and other facilities across the nation.
+Prep classes are offered on this website online and at numeroustion technical colleges, community educa centers, libraries, churches, and other facilities across the nation.

 GED Alternatives